 Suppose AI can dissect conversations and rate their quality.
 Then, it is perhaps not far-fetched to imagine AI being able to create customer profiles based on dialogue.
 It may include their business names, addresses, contact points, and more.
 These can count as valuable and workable sales leads.

 But that’s the near future; how big do we dream for what lies afar?
 The shift to geo-redundancy was revolutionary in cloud computing, especially for VoIP.
 But, in an ironic change of developments, can AI now revolutionize geo-redundancy?
 Can the artificially intelligent agent be intelligent enough to monitor alternate paths across different data centers along with making its own decisions about where to redirect calls from among a list of locations?
 Can it even manage the redundancy in the elements within your network, from routers to switches to hubs?
+The potential for an AI system to manage geo-redundancy effectively and efficiently is indeed intriguing for VoIP caller.

 And if it can’t, it will revolutionize VoIP in another way.
 But one thing’s for sure; AI is here to stay.
 The industries that will be the first to incorporate AI within their systems will be ahead of the rest.
+Ensuring an enhanced experience for the VoIP caller.